vilanovi/ConnectionManager/README.md

 * Get feedback of downloading/uploading status (progress)
 * Use/define credentials and trusted servers

 The framework uses **NSOperationQueue** to perform concurrent connections and manipulate queued calls.
-However, in order to get feedback from the connection (progress status) and use credentials and trusted servers, we use simple asynchronous connections (not queue-based).

 Also, all the completions blocks are called in the main thread.